hardrock100/hardrock100.github.io/docs/runners_manual_2021/safety.md

 Hardrock purchases a CORSAR Card (Colorado Search and Rescue) for every runner.
 They will be available at Runner Check-In.
 It is highly recommended that crews and pacers also purchase a CORSAR Card.

-All runners are required to carry a run-provided GPS Tracking device.
+All runners are required to carry a run-provided GPS Tracking device from [MAProgress](http://maprogress.com/).
 This will facilitate our efforts to locate and access you more efficiently in a Search and Rescue operation.

 **Dropping Out**